LMauricius/sticky-mouse-trap/README.md

 # stick-cursor-to-screen
 The name of the repo from my less creative days.

+# Configuration editing
+The configuration file is `sticky-mouse-trap.cfg`.
+It should be stored somewhere in the `~/.config/` directory but it's distro-dependant.
+Launch the program in terminal to find out where the configuration is stored.
+You can edit the config while the program is running and it should pick up the changes.
+If it doesn't, save the config again or send the `SIGHUP` signal to the program.

 # Building from scratch
 Just use CMake to build after installing the dependencies.